squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 ### Adding tags

-When the [built-in tags plugin] is enabled, tags can be added for a document with the front matter `tags` property.
+When both, the [built-in tags plugin] and [Metadata] extension are enabled, tags can be added for a document with custom front matter.
 Add the following lines at the top of a Markdown file:

 ``` sh
 ---